data-mechanics/course-2017-fal-proj/esaracin/README.md

 datasets pertaining to this idea.
 These data are described in slightly more detail below.

-As will be detailed below, a huge driving force behind these scripts is Python's Pandas library, which is the main tool used to both convery .csv files to .json files and to perform all of the data transformations throughout.
+As will be detailed below, a huge driving force behind these scripts is Python's Pandas library, which is the main tool used to both convert .csv files to .json files and to perform all of the data transformations throughout.

 Data Extraction:
 	There are three main DML scripts that work to extract data-- one for each data portal used.
 The services used